Welcome to Unify Sedona,

 Suzie Shomaker (She/Her)

 Suzie came to Sedona from New York City, where she enjoyed a long career as a performer, singer and songwriter.
-She started the non-profit Sedona Performing Arts Alliance to support the performing arts here.
-Suzie was instrumental in the opening of the Studio Live venue and loves watching how live performance can connect communities and lift the young while energizing the adult community.
+She started the non-profit Sedona Performing Arts Alliance to support the performing arts in our local area..
+Suzie was instrumental in the opening of the Studio Live venue in Sedona and loves watching how live performance can connect communities and lift the young while energizing the adult community.
 She believes in adhering to a strong belief that the performing arts are crucial to the fabric of every community and continues to advocate to that end.
 Suzie is a founding member of Unify Sedona and sees the value in the inclusion of all LGBTQ and Allies to effect positive change in our community.

 Suzie came to Sedona from New York City, where she enjoyed a long career as a performer, singer and songwriter.
-She started the non-profit Sedona Performing Arts Alliance to support the performing arts here.
-Suzie was instrumental in the opening of the Studio Live venue and loves watching how live performance can connect communities and lift the young while energizing the adult community.
+She started the non-profit Sedona Performing Arts Alliance to support the performing arts in our local area..
+Suzie was instrumental in the opening of the Studio Live venue in Sedona and loves watching how live performance can connect communities and lift the young while energizing the adult community.
 She believes in adhering to a strong belief that the performing arts are crucial to the fabric of every community and continues to advocate to that end.
 Suzie is a founding member of Unify Sedona and sees the value in the inclusion of all LGBTQ and Allies to effect positive change in our community.

 Mar Chang (She/They)